Miss Earth Thailand: 2013-2014: New Organizations

 In 2013, Organizer IQ Co., Ltd. was awarded the rights to host Miss Earth Thailand pageant and sent a Thai representative to compete in Miss Earth.
 This came after the Miss Universe Thailand Organization lost its license from the Miss Earth Foundation.
 Punika Kulsoontornrut was crowned the first Miss Earth Thailand in November 2013 and placed as Miss Earth-Water or the second runner-up.

 In 2014, Nawat Itsaragrisil, who owns Miss Grand Thailand, took over the license of Miss Earth.
 The first runner-up of Miss Grand Thailand was designated as Miss Earth Thailand won by Sasi Sintawee.
 Itsaragrisil lost the Miss Earth Thailand franchise in 2015 and was awarded back to Bangkok Broadcasting & T.V.
 Co., Ltd. (Channel 7).

 2018-2019: Under Miss All Nations Thailand

 In 2018, ERM Marketing Co., Ltd., Thailand.
 (Thaimiss) appointed Nirada Chetsadapriyakun who won second runner-up in Miss All Nations Thailand 2017 to represent Thailand at Miss Earth 2018 pageant.

 2020-present: Wisdom Thaiasset Co., Ltd.

 In 2020, Carousel Production Inc., the owner and organizer of the Miss Earth beauty pageant has granted an authorization to Wisdom Thaiasset Co., Ltd., a company represented by its president, Sirikan Onsonkran, as the franchise organizer to organize a national search for Miss Earth Thailand 2020 - 2022.

-Since 2021, the national competition Miss Earth Thailand has been held again after a 8-year hiatus.
+Since 2021, the national competition Miss Earth Thailand has been held again after an 8-year hiatus.